 To change your recommender, simply login to your account and click the “Delete” button next to the recommender of your choice.
 You will be prompted twice to verify your choice to delete this recommender.
-If you are certain you wish to delete and change recommenders click “OK” and the system will take you back out to the main page where you can click on the specific recommender and input their new information.
+If you are certain that you wish to delete and change recommenders, click “OK” and the system will take you back out to the main page where you can click on the specific recommender and input their new information.

-Yes, AKFC has the capability to receive and review recommendations in French, Portuguese, Russian and Spanish.
+Yes, AKFC has the capability to receive and review recommendations in French, Portuguese, Russian, and Spanish.

 If you are interested in other opportunities with AKFC or the AKDN, please refer to the following websites:

-If you will not have internet access, we strongly recommend that you activate an automated message reply on your email during the time period you will be away for and if possible, have someone check your email for you.
-If we are aware you are out of country or unable to check your email during callback’s we will be more amenable to accommodating your schedule.
+If you will not have internet access, we strongly recommend that you activate an automated message reply on your email during the period you will be away and if possible, have someone check your email for you.
+If we are aware that you are out of country or unable to check your email, we will be more amenable to accommodating your schedule.